 An effective letter of recommendation provides a portrait of who you are beyond your college grades or entrance exam scores.
 Committees rely on the letter of recommendation not only to validate what you have written in your application, but also to gather information about your personality, character, and motivation for your chosen field.
 For medical or other health professions schools, you are advised to have two letters from science faculty/instructors and one letter from a non-science faculty/instructor.

 Before Asking for a Letter

 Before approaching faculty or employers for letters of recommendation, reflect on how these letters can strengthen your application.

 - List the qualities that the graduate program is looking for in an applicant.
-For example, the program may be looking for mature students who have had experiences in unfamiliar environments, or for someone who can work independently with little supervision.
 Medical schools seek students who can handle a science-intense curriculum, but who have also shown evidence of compassion and strong motivation for medical careers.
 In order to get a sense of what an employer or graduate school is looking for in a candidate, think about who succeeds in the program or job you are seeking.

 - If you need to provide several letters of recommendation, consider how each letter can fill different needs and request letters from individuals who know you in different contexts and can comment on different strengths.

 - What would you like someone to include in the letter that may be missing in the rest of your application?
 Who can comment on your professional behavior?
 Your maturity?
 Did you take a particularly challenging sequence of courses that is not necessarily obvious from your transcript?
 Are there extenuating circumstances that might account for atypical grades?

 - Decide whether you want to waive your right to see the letter of recommendation.
 For many employers and graduate programs, confidential letters have greater credibility and are assigned greater weight in the application process.
 Interestingly, many letter writers are less inhibited in praising an applicant when the letter is confidential.